rbrutherford3/Task-Master-Android/README.md

 ## Acknowledgments

 * Thanks to Stephen Covey, author of *7 Habits Of Highly Effective People*, for providing the inspiration and knowledge to spark the idea for this app
-* My family for supporting my continued efforts at software developement
+* My family for supporting my continued efforts at software development
 * My friend Victor for patiently talking me through a lot of my blunders with Android Studio and coding in general